arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 ## Optional: Clean out a DBserver manually

-In this step we clean out a DBserver manually, before even issuing the `kubectl drain` command.
+In this step we clean out a _DBServer_ manually, before even issuing the `kubectl drain` command.
 This step is optional, but can speed up things considerably.
 Here is why: If this step is not performed, we must choose the grace period long enough to avoid any risk, as explained in the